forest-fire/firemodel/docs/models.md

 PersonModel.listenTo(listener)
 ```

-How might you expect your listener (and therefore your console output) to respond?
-Well imagining that the query returns a list of 5 people you'd get the following event stream:
+Assuming an initial state of 5 people, your listener (and therefore your console output) should look something like this:

 ```sh
 MODEL LISTENING